Core program dates: May 19th - July 25th, 2014

 Dr. Cornelius Barry, Dept. of Horticulture

 You must be a US citizen or permanent resident.
-Students must be enrolled in a degree granting program with a relevant major and be entering their junior year or later as of fall 2014.
+Students must be enrolled in a degree granting program with a relevant major and be entering their junior year or later.
 Students should not plan on taking any classes during the research program; these are full-time positions.

 Interested students should complete the application, following the directions carefully and completely.
 Incomplete or late applications are unlikely to be considered.